-The school follows the guidelines contained in 'Safe Practice in Physical Education' produced by AfPE and endorsed as a standard by the Council.
+The MAT schools follow the guidelines contained in 'Safe Practice in Physical Education' produced by AfPE and endorsed as a standard by the Council.
 The main risks associated with this activity relate to personal injury as a result of falls, collisions and being hit by objects.
 These risks are controlled by following the practices indicated in the above standard.